Ultrajam/bootstrap-docs-jamroom/README.md

 bootstrap-docs-jamroom
 ======================

-Easy documentaation for your Jamroom module using Twitter Bootstrap
+Easy documentation for your Jamroom module using Twitter Bootstrap